-Dr. Raymond C. Hart is the Director of Research for the Council of the Great City Schools and has more than 20 years of experience in research and evaluation, was previously the Director of Research for the Council, where his work has spanned policy areas such as post-secondary success and college readiness, professional learning communities and school improvement, teacher effectiveness and value-added analysis, early childhood education, and adult and workforce literacy.
+Dr. Raymond C. Hart is the Executive Director of the Council of the Great City Schools.
+Hart, who has more than 20 years of experience in research and evaluation, was previously the Director of Research for the Council, where his work has spanned policy areas such as post-secondary success and college readiness, professional learning communities and school improvement, teacher effectiveness and value-added analysis, early childhood education, and adult and workforce literacy.
 He has worked with clients from a number of federal agencies, including the U.S. Department of Education, the U.S. Department of Housing and Urban Development, the U.S. Department of State, the National Science Foundation, and many state and local departments of education.